 Facebook Promoted Posts: Less Can Be More

-At RebelMouse, we make it our mission to give you back your organic growth.
+At RebelMouse, our mission is always to give you back your organic growth.
 Still, we know the idea of pay-to-play on social media, especially on Facebook, isn't going away anytime soon.
-The average user spends 20 minutes a day on Facebook and 80% of marketers are investing in social ads in 2017.
+As of 2018, the average user spends 27 minutes a day on Facebook and 80% of marketers are investing in social ads in 2017.
 So having an allocated budget for Facebook is a near-mandatory strategy for content distribution.

-The good news is you can make your dollar stretch on the platform.
+The good news is that you can make your dollar stretch on our platform.
 Whether you've already implemented a robust spending strategy for Facebook, or you're just getting started, here's a tip to try:

 Spend Less, Frequently

 Spending too much on Facebook is actually a real possibility.
 For example, if you're targeting under 10,000 people per post and spending $500, you'll only fatigue your targeted audience.